ParadoxGameConverters/CK2ToEU4/CK2ToEU4/Data_Files/ReadMe.txt

 Mysterious_Italy	- Data Files, Graphics
 Zemurin				- Programming, Testing

+Special thanks to the Imperator:Invictus mod for allowing the converter to use its descriptions for converted Invictus religions.
+It can be found either on Steam or on the Paradox Mods Website.
+Imperator:Invictus Steam Link: https://steamcommunity.com/sharedfiles/filedetails/?id=2532715348/
+Imperator:Invictus Paradox Mods Link: https://mods.paradoxplaza.com/mods/27170/Any

  - AND ALL THE OTHERS WHO GAVE THEIR INPUT ON THE FORUM AND DISCORD -